New Jersey Rehabiliation Association

-A parliamentarian may be appointed by the President to serve in an advisory capacity on question of parliamentary law and procedure and help to safeguard the rights and privileges of all members equally and impartially.
-Such Parliamentarian shall be introduced to the assemblage before the business sessions begin.
+A parliamentarian may be appointed by the NJRA president to serve in an advisory capacity on question of parliamentary law and procedure and help to safeguard the rights and privileges of all members equally and impartially.
+Such parliamentarian shall be introduced to the assemblage before the business sessions begin.

 ARTICLE XII - AMENDMENTS

-The Bylaws may be amended at any regular meeting of the Chapter by a 2/3 of the members present, provided that:
+The bylaws may be amended at any regular meeting of the Chapter by a 2/3 vote of the members present, provided that:

 DISSOLUTION AND DISPOSITION OF ASSETS OF THE CORPORATION

-The purpose of the conflict of interest policy is to protect New Jersey Rehabilitation Association’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the Organization or might result in a possible excess benefit transaction.
+The purpose of the conflict of interest policy is to protect NJRA?s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the organization or might result in a possible excess benefit transaction.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.